 Pre-heat the oven to 190C / 170C fan and prepare your baking trays

-Get your toddler to line 3 baking sheets with greaseproof paper.
+Get your toddler to line 3 baking sheets with baking / parchment paper.

-Crack the egg into a separate bowl then add it to the flour (or if you’re feeling brave do it straight into your mixture).
+Crack the egg into a separate bowl (just in case any shell goes in), then add it to your mixing bowl.

 Make the gingerbread men

-The recipe makes quite a lot so divide the dough in half then roll out one half on to a lightly floured work surface until its about 5mm thick.
+The recipe makes quite a lot so, if you need to, divide the dough in half then roll out one half on to a lightly floured work surface until its about 5mm thick.